jorainer/xcms-gnps-tools/README.md

 page](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-xcms3)
-for details on xcms integration into FBMN, and the following [GitHub repo](https://github.com/DorresteinLaboratory/XCMS3_FeatureBasedMN) for example scripts as Jupyter notebook and RCommander script.
+for details on xcms integration into FBMN, and the following [GitHub repo](https://github.com/DorresteinLaboratory/XCMS3_FeatureBasedMN) for example scripts Rmarkdown documents as Jupyter notebooks.

 The main provided functions are:

-- `formatSpectraForGNPS`: format spectra for MGF export in the format expected by GNPS.
+- `formatSpectraForGNPS()`: format spectra for MGF export in the format expected by GNPS.
+- `maxTicPeaksData()`: helper function to be used with `Spectra::combineSpectra()` to select the peak matrix from the fragment spectra with the largest TIC (sum of all fragment intensities) for a group of fragment spectra.
-- `getEdgelist`: extract a list of *edges* between co-eluting ions potentially representing adducts or isotopes of the same metabolite as defined by `CAMERA`.
+- `getEdgelist()`: extract a list of *edges* between co-eluting ions potentially representing adducts or isotopes of the same metabolite as defined by *CAMERA*.
-- `getFeatureAnnotations`: extract adduct annotations for features from a `CAMERA` result in the format required for Ion Identity Networking (IIN) in FBMN/GNPS.
+- `getFeatureAnnotations()`: extract adduct annotations for features from a *CAMERA* result in the format required for Ion Identity Networking (IIN) in FBMN/GNPS.